 What does lamb taste like?

 Lamb chops are tender meat with a gamy flavor.
-When properly prepared, the flavor is pleasant combined with juicy meat.
+When properly prepared, the flavor is nice and pleasant.

 Can you sous vide frozen lamb chops?